We all know that a good night's sleep can be the difference between a good day and a bad one.

 Meanwhile, health sciences are obsessed with us all getting enough shut-eye.
 According to experts, just 24 sleepless hours is enough to trigger the first signs of sleep deprivation.
 After one bad night, many people suffer from these symptoms the next day:

 Scientists agree that one bad night every so often won't massively impact a person's health.
 But for the 11% of the US and 20% of the UK with ongoing sleep problems, the outlook isn't as sunny.
-Chronic insomnia - insomnia lasting months or years - can cause permanent negative effects on the brain.
+Chronic insomnia - insomnia lasting months or years - can lead to longer-term cognitive decline, including the development of dementia.

 It's not only lack of sleep that can cause health issues, either.
 Some sleep experts argue that oversleeping is just as bad or worse.
 Both insomnia and hypersomnia (sleeping too much) can lead to higher rates of mortality over time.

 And the recent pandemic and accompanying isolation haven't helped anyone get adequate slumber.
 Many people found their rising stress levels and stunted social lives led to strange, vivid dreams.

 Sleep issues with mental health conditions

 As I said before, it's well documented that even 24 hours of no sleep can affect people both mentally and physically.